decred/dcrdex/client/cmd/dexc-desktop/pkg/Build-Windows.md

 ### Setting up the build environment

- Download and run setup script:
+Download and run setup as Administrator (privileges are required in order to set environment variables).
+Open a command prompt as Administrator, and run:

  ```batch
  curl -O https://raw.githubusercontent.com/decred/dcrdex/windows-build/client/cmd/dexc-desktop/pkg/setup-windows.cmd